 CLASSIFICATIONS OF JAMON IBERICO

-Since January 2014, they introduced a new classification for this premium product by royal decrees.
+In January 2014, they introduced a new classification for this premium product by royal decree.
 This is to ensure the conservation of the Iberico breed and the Dehesas.
 It is also to clarify the different products on sale and for consumer protection too.

 Black Label – Jamon 100% Iberico de Bellota